Kulashari/ufc-ml/README.md

 ```

 The generated `src/frontend/dist` directory is intentionally ignored by Git.
 If the API
-reports an error, use the same spelling, date, and optional division rules described in the
+reports an error, use the same spelling and optional division rules described in the CLI
-CLI prediction section above.
+prediction section above.

 ## GPU and CPU behavior